fantauzzi/CarND-MPC-Project/README.md

 It also provides a list of waypoints that define the planned car route.

+My MPC implementation interpolates the waypoints with a cubic polynomial, and directs the car to try to follow it.

+The **cross-track error** `cte` is the car distance from the interpolating polynomial; the **yaw error** `ψe` is the angular distance of the car yaw from the yaw the car would have along the polynomial.
+They are included in the car state to set-up the optimisation problem the MPC solves.

 Unfortunately the simulator doesn't report the acceleration, which may be inferred with approximation from the throttle/break value.

-My MPC implementation interpolates the waypoints with a cubic polynomial, and  tries to direct the car to follow it.

 Given a state at time `t`, the kinematic model computes the state at time `t+1` as follows: